 "... for the LORD your God in the midst of you is a jealous God; otherwise the anger of the LORD your God will be kindled against you, and He will wipe you off the face of the earth. "

 In Deuteronomy 6, prior to, and after this verse, God laid out the conditions that would bring this about.
 The conditions were simple, follow God's commandments or He will wipe you off the face of the earth.
 Anyone who knows the Bible knows that the sons of Israel, from that time forward, repeatedly sinned and rejected God, with their final, and ultimate rebellion being the rejection and execution of God's Messiah Jesus.
 Therefore, beginning in A.D.
 70, and ending in A.D.135, God wiped them off the face of the earth.
-No Jew today has a direct, traceable, lineage to ancient Israel.
+No person, or persons, calling themselves and identifying as a Jew today, has any direct, traceable, lineage to ancient Israel.
+There are no traceable descendants of Biblical Jews alive today.

 In 1 Kings 9: 6-9, generations after Deut.
 6 was written, God again states that He will destroy Israel if the sons turn away from following Him; and of course, as we know, that is exactly what happened.